khalifa3isa/CSSE404-Assignment/threat-analysis.md

 ## Summary

-This threat modeling process helped me a lot to see the security side of system design.
-I found threats I didn’t think about before, like repudiation, which I wasn’t very familiar with before this assignment.
-Each threat made sense when I looked at how the system components interact, and the STRIDE model gave a clear way to categorize them.
-I think now the system is more secure because we added mitigation ideas for all identified threats.
+This threat modeling stuff really helped me understand the security side of designing systems better.
+I found a bunch of threats I didnt even think about before - like repudiation which I honestly had no idea what that was until this assignment.
+Once I started looking at how all the different parts of the system talk to each other the threats started making more sense.
+The STRIDE model was actually pretty useful for organizing everything instead of just randomly thinking about what could go wrong.

-Overall, this step helped improve the design and made me more aware about secure software practices.
+I think the system is way more secure now that we added all those mitigations for the threats we found.
+Its kind of crazy how many ways hackers could attack a banking system if you dont plan for it.
+This assignment definitely made me realize how important it is to think about security from the beginning not just add it at the end.